attack-monkey/hypereduce/README.md

 ```

-We can create a simple router action-function that just changes the state to the new view.
+We can create a simple Router Reducer that just changes the state to the new view.

 ```javascript